-Mr. Springer stated that, on August 16, Moody's Investors Service affirmed BED's A3 rating with a stable outlook, on outstanding revenue bonds.
+Mr. Springer stated that on August 16, Moody's Investors Service affirmed BED's A3 rating with a stable outlook, on outstanding revenue bonds.
 This is a welcome development as we announce the new Net Zero Energy Revenue Bond proposal.
-Moody's cited the action by BED to adjust rates this year as a key factor in supporting affirmation.
+Moody's cited the action by BED to adjust rates this year as a key factor in supporting affirmation

-Mr. Springer stated that there has not been much progress with district energy over the last few months, and discussions over term sheets between the Joint Owners, VGS, and Ever-Green have required more intensive work.
-We hope to make progress in the near future and have more to report next month.
+Mr. Springer stated that there has not been much progress with district energy over the last months, and discussions over term sheets between the Joint Owners, VGS and Ever-Green have required more intensive work.
+We hope to move through this process in the near future and have more to report next month.

-Mr. Springer stated that BED has a mock-up of the new NZE yard signs to share.
-The yard signs will be given to customers who participate in our incentive programs so they can display the signs on their lawns with the goal of generating more attention around our Net Zero Energy efforts.
-Mr. Kanarick shared the mock-up of the sign along with examples of sticker options and stated that the type of incentive(s) the customer has taken advantage of will lead to BED supplying a corresponding sticker(s) to be displayed on the sign.
-It is the hope that this will start neighbors talking and that passers-by will ask questions and generate interest in BED's energy incentives.
+Mr. Springer stated that BED has a mock-up of the new BED yard signs to share.
+These yard signs will be given to customers who participate in our incentive programs so then can display the signs on their lawns and generate more attention to our Net Zero Energy efforts.
+Mr. Kanarick shared the mock-up of the sign along with examples of sticker options and stated that depending on what incentive(s) the customer has taken advantage of that is what sticker(s) would be displayed on the sign.
+It is the hope that this will start neighbors talking and people passing by to ask questions and generate interest in BED energy incentives.

-Commissioners offered their suggestions regarding verbiage, color, and size, etc. Mr. Kanarick thanked the Commission and stated that the communications team will consider these suggestions.
+Commissioners offered their suggestions regarding verbiage, color, and size, etc. Mr. Kanarick thanked the Commission and will take these suggestions into consideration.

-Commissioner Stebbins stated that it would be great if BED could display running totals of Burlingtonians' uptake on NZE initiatives and stated that it may be possible to build upon the Vermont Energy Dashboard and leverage some of the work that's already been done.
-This dashboard allows you to upload the types of efforts each resident might make and is listed town-bytown and demonstrates how those communities are doing to reach their goals.
-Mr. Springer stated that this was a great idea and shared that BED also has fed data into the BTV Stat dashboard, which links up with some of our other data efforts in the past.
-BTV Stat is restarting this fall, creating the possibility of some symmetry between what we are doing for BTV Stat and what might be publicly shared along with the Commission dashboard.
+Commissioner Stebbins stated that it would be great if BED could have a tally of what Burlingtonians efforts are on initiatives and stated that it may be possible to build on the Vermont Energy Dashboard and leverage some of the work that's already been done.
+This dashboard allows you to upload the types of efforts each resident might make and is listed town-by-town and how those communities are doing to reach their goals.
+Mr. Springer stated that this was a great idea and BED has also fed data into the BTV Stat dashboard which links up with some of our other data efforts in the past.
+BTV Stat is restarting this process which might allow us to create some symmetry between what we are doing for BTV Stat and what might be publicly shared along with the commission dashboard.

-Mr. Springer stated that he will be presenting the Net Zero Revenue Bond proposal to the City Council next week and will request the Net Zero Energy Revenue Bond question be placed on a November ballot for consideration by the voters of Burlington.
-At this time, Mr. Springer shared the slides that will be presented to the City Council.
+Mr. Springer stated that he will be presenting the Net Zero Revenue Bond proposal to the City Council next week and will request the Net Zero Energy Revenue Bond question be placed on the November ballot for consideration by the voters of Burlington.
+At this time Mr. Springer shared the slides that will be presented to the City Council.

-Mr. Springer stated that the NZE Revenue Bond requires approval of a majority of Burlington voters.
-It's important to note that this bond is payable solely from BED rates and revenues, not from City General Fund or property taxes.
-BED has issued revenue bonds many times for projects (McNeil Generating Station construction, initial Energy Efficiency funding, AMI/Smart Grid infrastructure, the purchase of Winooski One Hydro Facility).
+Mr. Springer stated that this revenue bond requires approval of a majority of Burlington voters.
+It's important to note that this bond is payable solely from BED rates and revenues, not City General Fund or property taxes.
+BED has used issued revenue bonds many times for projects (McNeil Generating Station construction, initial Energy Efficiency funding, AMI/Smart Grid infrastructure, the purchase of Winooski One Hydro Facility).